MiviaLab/vf2lib/README.md

 # vf2lib
-The library, writte in ANSI-C, contatins the implementation  of the well-known algorithms to solve graph and subgraph isomorphism: VF, VF2 and Ullmann.
+The VFLib graph matching library is a graph matching library which provides several algorithms for graph isomorphism, graph-subgraph isomorphism and graph monomorphism.
+The library is an efficient implementation of the VF2 graph matching algorithm, currently among the fastest ones, able to process very huge graphs due to its linear memory complexity.
+The library is written in C++, and can be easily adapted to use different formats for the graphs, and different types of attributes.

-The library contains solvers for:
+The library contains solvers for the following mathing problems:
 * Graph Isomorphism
 * Subgraph Isomorphism
 * Subgraph Monomorphism (VF2 Only)